wacncontent/CustomizeTool/output/articles/app-service-web/app-service-web-overview.md

 * For a guide to the change from Websites to Azure Websites see: [Azure Websites and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
 * For a guide to the change of the Management Portal to the new portal see: [Reference for navigating the preview portal](https://manage.windowsazure.cn/)

-[appservice]: app-service-value-prop-what-is
+[appservice]: /documentation/articles/app-service-value-prop-what-is
-[create]: web-sites-dotnet-get-started
+[create]: /documentation/articles/web-sites-dotnet-get-started
-[Webjobs]: websites-dotnet-webjobs-sdk-get-started
+[Webjobs]: /documentation/articles/websites-dotnet-webjobs-sdk-get-started
-[Slots]: web-sites-staged-publishing
+[Slots]: /documentation/articles/web-sites-staged-publishing